lashifrin/ejabberd-modules/http_bind/trunk/README.txt

 It extends ejabberd's built in HTTP service with a configurable resource at which this service will be hosted.

+This module is included in ejabbed releases since ejabberd 2.0.0 If you downloaded ejabberd from SVN, this module is not included, so you can install it here.
+This module requires ejabberd 2.1.0 or newer.

 [1]http://www.xmpp.org/extensions/xep-0206.html

 INSTALLATION